explosion-mental/demwm/README.md

 uncomment the line with `#TAG_PREVIEW`

 # dwm_random_wall
-This is a little script that changes the wallpaper to a random one and uses (requires) **pywal**.
-It uses the `-o` flag for pywal that runs a `postrun` script (you can safely delete it), which syncs zathura and dunst to the pywal coloscheme.
-By default my dwm build syncs all colors to pywal colors, this only seems "_useful_" if you wish to change wallpapers (and colorscheme) at runtime.
+This is a little script that changes the wallpaper to a random one in `img_dir` variable and uses (requires) **pywal**. `fd` is much more faster than `find` but you might not have it installed, in that case uncomment the next line.
-You should **edit** the variable `img_path` to your actual path of wallpapers (makes sense to use `pywal` if you also use wallpapers, it would be pointless otherwise).

-Remember, the script is copied and removed by the makefile (`make install` and `make unistall`).

-_I'm working on making this a function on C so no external script would be needed_
+The script is copied/deleted to `/usr/local/bin` by default, `PREFIX` path can be changed in config.mk.

 # Patches
 My little collection of patches, which aren't necessarily applied to this.
 You